The Reading Teacher

-The Reading Teacher is a peer-reviewed journal that provides research-based teaching ideas to literacy educators working with children up to age 12.
+The Reading Teacher (RT) is a peer-reviewed journal that provides research-based teaching ideas to literacy educators working with children up to age 12.
 RT’s reach is global, and the journal publishes articles covering topics such as applying research to classroom practice and using strategies to help all learners succeed.
 Topics may include but are not limited to curriculum, instruction, assessment, and programs for diverse populations of literacy learners.

 RT welcomes well-written, original descriptions of research-based instruction that improves literacy learning of children through age 12.
 Manuscripts must provide an appropriate blend of practical classroom application and solid theoretical framework and, where appropriate, include graphics (e.g., tables, charts, figures, photographs) that emphasize key ideas and add visual interest.
-The journal editors will not consider book reviews, literary analyses, class projects, term papers, dissertations, endorsements of commercial products or services, previously published work, or manuscripts under consideration elsewhere.
+The journal editors will not consider book reviews, literary analyses, class projects, term papers, dissertations, endorsements of commercial products/services, previously published works, or manuscripts under consideration elsewhere.

 Your manuscript will be judged on its contribution to the field, timeliness, freshness of approach, and clarity and cohesiveness of presentation.
 The acceptance rate is approximately 20%.
 Before submitting your manuscript, familiarize yourself with the voice, tone, and format typical of RT content.

 Preparing Your Article or Teaching Tip